Scarification, Stratification and Germination

 For manual scarification:

 - Use moderate pressure and rub or roll some seeds with coarse sand or grit between your hands for 20 seconds (over paper or tray).
-Just lightly abrade the seed coat, don't harm further toward the embryo otherwise the seeds will rot when planted.
+Just lightly abrade the seed coat, don't harm further towards the embryo otherwise the seeds will rot when planted.

 - A nail file can be carefully used instead, sandpaper, or even make a nick with your fingernail anywhere on the outer seed coat, preferably opposite the hypocotyl or 'eye' which is where the new shoot will emerge from.